tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 - Revert all features
 - Execute a final cache clear all.

+### Code Quality and Automated Testing

+**Old way:** Install and separately execute additional toolchains for code linting and automated testing.

+**New way:** [Aquifer Coder][AQCDR] can run lint all PHP and JavaScript in your repo (which is only your own code) with `aquifer lint` to ensure adherence to Drupal coding style and standards for better consistency and code sharing.

+Additionally, use [Aquifer Run][AQR] to execute post-build commands to prepare your frontend assets, execute tests, or any other repetitive tasks.
+In the future, there will be dedicated Aquifer extensions for different testing frameworks or frontend toolchains, but using Run in the meantime reduces the number of manual steps.

+**MOAR**

 Outline:

 - DONE: Build systems kinda new to web dev